Welcome to today's edition of the Rush 24-7 podcast.

 Here, we can squeeze this in.

-George Stephanopoulos says to her, sound bite three, when the president speaks out for the first time like that, Robin, like he did with you.
+George Stephanopoulos says to her, Sunbite 3, when the president speaks out for the first time like that, Robin, like he did with you, why, Robin, why you were there.

 It's history.

-And let me tell you, George, I'm getting chills again, because when you're sitting in that room and you hear him say those historic words, it was not lost on anyone that was in the room like that.
+And let me tell you, George, I'm getting chills again because when you're sitting in that room and you hear him say those historic words, it was not lost on anyone that was in the room like that.

-And you didn't know going in.
+And you didn't know going in here.

-Uh didn't know why you were summoned.
+know why you were summoned?

-This is why you guys are losing your You you want us to believe you didn't know why you were summoned?
+You want us to believe you didn't know why you were summoned?

-What the subject was that you didn't know he was going to say nothing new about gay marriage?
+You didn't know he was going to say nothing new about gay marriage?

-Gotta get the audio to this because Obama told Robin Roberts yesterday.
+Got to get the audio to this because Obama told Robin Roberts yesterday.

 She asked about Biden.

-He said I had already made a decision.
+He said, I had already made a decision.